I'll Never Love Again

-"I'll Never Love Again" is a song from the 2018 film A Star Is Born, performed by its stars Lady Gaga and director Bradley Cooper whose character sings the final chorus in the flashback scene.
-The soundtrack contained both versions of the song including the extended version that featured Gaga as the sole performer.
-Gaga wrote the song with Natalie Hemby, Hillary Lindsey, and Aaron Raitiere.
-Production was done by Gaga and Benjamin Rice.
+"I'll Never Love Again" is a song from the 2018 film A Star Is Born, performed by its stars Lady Gaga and director Bradley Cooper, whose character sings the final chorus in a flashback scene.
+The soundtrack includes both the film rendition and an extended solo recording by Gaga.
+A power ballad, it was written by Gaga, Natalie Hemby, Hillary Lindsey, and Aaron Raitiere, and produced by Gaga and Benjamin Rice.
+The song was developed during production of the film's ending, which Cooper continued revising while filming, and its climactic performance was shaped by Gaga's grief after the death of a close friend on the day the scene was shot.

-The song received critical acclaim and topped the Slovakian digital charts, while entering the top-ten of the record charts in Hungary, Ireland and Scotland, and the digital charts across Europe.
-"I'll Never Love Again" received a contemporary hit radio release in France as the album's third single on May 27, 2019.
-It became the album's second overall song to win the Grammy Award for Best Song Written for Visual Media, following the victory of lead single "Shallow", marking the only time to date that a single visual media presentation soundtrack has won this category multiple times at the Grammy Awards.
+"I'll Never Love Again" received widespread critical acclaim, with reviewers particularly praising Gaga's vocals and the emotional impact of the film's finale.
+Commercially, it topped the Slovak digital chart, reached the top ten of the record charts in Hungary, Ireland, and Scotland, and entered digital charts across Europe.
+The song was released to contemporary hit radio in France on May 27, 2019, as the soundtrack's third single.
+It became the album's second song to win the Grammy Award for Best Song Written for Visual Media, after lead single "Shallow", making A Star Is Born the only visual media soundtrack to date to win the award more than once at the Grammy Awards.